-Rollston establishes his epigraphic corpus by summarizing the major, relevant archaeological discoveries and how they have traditionally factored into the quintessential (i.e. Cross’ and Naveh’s) script charts and typologies.
-Script charts provide relative, chronological lists of graphs that (ideally) derive from disparate sites and that track the (approximant) diachronic development of a script.
-These remains exhibit variants of OH and derive from the eighth through sixth centuries.
+Rollston establishes his epigraphic corpus by summarizing the major, relevant archaeological discoveries and how they have traditionally factored into the quintessential (i.e., Cross’ and Naveh’s) script charts and typologies.
+Script charts provide relative, chronological lists of graphs that (ideally) derive from disparate sites and that track the (approximate) diachronic development of a script.
+These remains exhibit variants of OH and derive from the eighth through sixth centuries BCE.
 The notable corpora include the Kuntillet ͑Ajrud inscriptions, Samaria Ostraca, Samaria Joint Expedition inscriptions, Lachish Ostraca, Arad Ostraca, and Meṣad Ḥashavyahu inscriptions.
 For each corpus, Rollston cites its editio princeps and any important, subsequent treatments, directing readers toward seminal analyses.
 By extracting diagnostic features from these ostraca, he aims to identify synchronic consistency and traceable, diachronic development within the OH cursive, epigraphic record.
 Moreover, he stresses the importance of provenance for anchoring script typologies according to stratigraphic layers and other external checks.
-Invoking the paleographic approach yields relative, typological developments which integrate with and augment stratigraphic and pottery chronologies (51).
+Invoking the paleographic approach yields relative, typological developments which integrate with and augment stratigraphic and pottery chronologies (p.
+51).

 Rollston goes on to identify key features of the cursive via diagnostic graphs.
-He notes that it is crucial that graphic features should be legible, derive from secure primary contexts, and have parallels in multiple sites to qualify as diagnostic (51).
+He notes that it is crucial that graphic features should be legible, derive from secure primary contexts, and have parallels in multiple sites to qualify as diagnostic (p.
+51).
 Otherwise, they might represent scholarly misreadings, scribal errors, or geographic idiosyncrasies.
 While this work is commendable in its own right, Rollston reminds the reader that a comprehensive survey of script charts and their diachronic developments is not his focus.
 Rather, he simply sketches their most important features and directs interested readers to his 1999 dissertation.
 In effect, he provides a useful summary of paleographic analysis for readers who are unfamiliar with the process, and includes short script charts with his personal drawings throughout (see an example in the ensuing discussion of ‘national’ script features).

 Of the many diagnostic graphs that he treats, ʾaleph may function as an exemplar of his analytic method.
 Rollston traces the development of ʾaleph from among its earliest cursive attestations at Kuntillet ͑Ajrud (ca. 800 bce) through its form in the early sixth century at Lachish.
 Included in his summary are descriptions of the stance and ductus of the graphs (coincident with objective (i) in the introductory paragraph).
-In the early eighth century, ʾaleph had a long vertical shaft (substantially longer than either horizontal stroke), typified in the Kuntillet ͑Ajrud inscriptions (54).
+In the early eighth century, ʾaleph had a long vertical shaft (substantially longer than either horizontal stroke), typified in the Kuntillet ͑Ajrud inscriptions (p.
+54).
 Over time, the cursive displayed innovating features as a result of its frequent and quickened production.
-In particular, a ‘tick’ or flourish was added to the bottom horizontal stroke of ʾaleph, a feature manifested in the Samaria ostraca (ca. early-mid 8th century) but is unattested later in the Arad and Meṣad Ḥashavyahu inscriptions (ca. 7th century) (54).
+In particular, a ‘tick’ or flourish was added to the bottom horizontal stroke of ʾaleph, a feature manifested in the Samaria ostraca (ca. early-mid 8th century) but is unattested later in the Arad and Meṣad Ḥashavyahu inscriptions (ca. 7th century) (p.
+54).
 The latter two sites instead demonstrate two other innovating, scribal features – namely, a shortened downstroke and a leftward slant of the entire graph.
-Rollston’s script chart offers the reader a quick summary (in hand-copied graphs) of the diachronic development with ʾaleph (54).
+Rollston’s script chart offers the reader a quick summary (in hand-copied graphs) of the diachronic development with ʾaleph (p.
+54).
 He maintains this convention for each diagnostic graph in the paper.
 While the chart lacks a demonstration of the synchronic consistency (or differentiation) of ʾaleph at any given typological stage, his explanations cite analogous examples at length.
 Again, his aim is not to provide a comprehensive summary of the history of OH cursive, but to use these summaries as evidence in favor of his argument for formal, scribal education in Iron II Israel.